SouthGreenPlatform/culebrONT/docs/source/WORKFLOWS.rst

 * If BUSCO or QUAST are used, they will run on every fasta assembly generated along the various steps of the pipeline.

-* If BLOBTOOLS, ASSEMBLYTICS, FLAGSTATS and KAT are activated, only the fasta assembly generated after the last sequence processing step of the pipeline will be checked.
+* If BLOBTOOLS, ASSEMBLYTICS, FLAGSTATS, MERQURY and KAT are activated, only the fasta assembly generated after the last sequence processing step of the pipeline will be checked.

-* KAT quality tool can be activated but Illumina reads are mandatory in this case.
+* KAT and MERQURY quality tools can be activated but Illumina reads are mandatory in this case.
 These reads can be compressed or not.

 .. literalinclude:: ../../culebrONT/install_files/config.yaml
     :language: YAML